ptamm2022/trommelhelden-frontend/readme.md

 !!
 IMPORTANT !!
 Check that the files `entrypoint.sh` and `run-initialisiton.sh` in the folder backend/Docker have the end-of-line-sequence LF

-## Restart Application
+## End Application

+In order to restart the database, it is necessary to first shut down the application.

 1. In root folder run in cmd: `docker-compose down`.

-2. In root folder run in cmd: `docker-compose up`.

-If changes were made run `docker-compose up --build` instead.

-!!
-IMPORTANT !!
-Check that the files `entrypoint.sh` and `run-initialisiton.sh` in the folder backend/Docker have the end-of-line-sequence LF
+All data in the database will be deleted.

 ## DB-Schema